 Notes: The figure reports the share of respondents whose answers are reflected by the statements listed alongside 90% confidence intervals.
+For more details on the questionnaire, see Appendix A.4.

 FIGURE 9: THE MOST IMPORTANT IMPACT OF INFLATION ON MY LIFE HAS BEEN...
 [OPEN-ENDED TEXT]